shpml/fundamentals/06_chapter/02_lesson.md

 For example, if you Google directions to "Main Street," without any additional information, Google wouldn't know which of the 10,466-plus Main Streets you want.
 Google might venture a guess, but your command line isn't as smart.

-So, we have to be more specific when interacting with our computer on the command line.
+So, we have to be more specific when interacting with our computer in the command line.

 Your computer understands two kinds of addresses or paths: absolute and relative.